-At First National Realty Partners, we specialize in the acquisition and management of grocery store anchored retail centers.
+At First National Realty Partners, we specialize in the acquisition and management of necessity-based properties— grocery-anchored retail, multi-family and industrial.
 If you are an accredited investor and would like to learn more about our current opportunities, click here.

 What is a 1031 Exchange?